In this article:

 Loss of smell, however, has not been reported much in these patients.
-Loss of appetite is still the most prevalent digestive symptom associated with COVID-19.
+Loss of appetite and diarrhea are still the most prevalent digestive symptoms associated with COVID-19.
+(1)

+Most COVID-19 patients have digestive symptoms along with respiratory symptoms.
 Based on the studies from China, most of the patients who had gastrointestinal symptoms also had respiratory symptoms at the same time.
-(1)(2) However, in some patients, the gastrointestinal symptoms can precede the respiratory symptoms.
+(1)(2)

 The gastrointestinal symptoms of COVID-19 are addressed in the traditional manner and do not warrant any specialized treatment.
 Most of the patients had diarrhea and were advised to take the standard antidiarrheal medication to cope with the problem.